Breastfeeding helps protect your baby from the flu – even if you’re feeling unwell.

 What about my milk supply?

-Some mothers notice a supply drop when they are unwell.
-If this happens to you, you can call to speak to an ABA counsellor for support and get some tips for building your supply.
+Some mums notice their milk supply drops a little when they’re unwell.
+If this happens, you can call an ABA counsellor for support and tips for building your supply.

 Are influenza antiviral prescription medications safe to use when breastfeeding?